Law of identity: Modern philosophy

 Gottfried Wilhelm Leibniz claimed that the law of identity, which he expresses as "Everything is what it is", is the first primitive truth of reason which is affirmative, and the law of noncontradiction is the first negative truth (Nouv.
 Ess.
 IV, 2, § i), arguing that "the statement that a thing is what it is, is prior to the statement that it is not another thing" (Nouv.
 Ess.
 IV, 7, § 9).
 Wilhelm Wundt credits Gottfried Leibniz with the symbolic formulation, "A is A."

-Another law known as Leibniz's Law rather than merely expressing identity, defines identity; that if two objects have all the same properties, they are in fact one and the same: Fx and Fy iff x = y.
+Another law known as Leibniz's law, rather than merely expressing identity, defines identity: if two objects have all the same properties, they are in fact one and the same: $\forall F\,(Fx \leftrightarrow Fy) \leftrightarrow x = y$.

 John Locke (Essay Concerning Human Understanding IV. vii. iv. ("Of Maxims") says:

 [...] whenever the mind with attention considers any proposition, so as to perceive the two ideas signified by the terms, and affirmed or denied one of the other to be the same or different; it is presently and infallibly certain of the truth of such a proposition; and this equally whether these propositions be in terms standing for more general ideas, or such as are less so: e.g., whether the general idea of Being be affirmed of itself, as in this proposition, "whatsoever is, is"; or a more particular idea be affirmed of itself, as "a man is a man"; or, "whatsoever is white is white" [...]

 Afrikan Spir proclaimed the law of identity as the fundamental law of knowledge, which is opposed to the changing appearance of the empirical reality.